smikitky/utrad-werewolf/packages/docs/docs/admin.md

 :::

+### Creating an NPC

+To create an NPC account, visit God Mode and use the "Add NPC Account" box.
+The user ID can be any unique string containing only alphanumerical characters and `_`, `-` (e.g., "bot-alice", "NPC_15293").

+### Removing Accounts

+It is not possible to remove an account, but you can block individual users from logging in in the "Authentication" section of the Firebase console.

 An ordinary user can see the complete log of **any** finished game (even if they were not participated in the game) if they know the `gameId` shown in the profile page.

 ## God Mode